Tears have several important functions:

 IPL for dry eyes is a relatively new treatment option, developed over the last 8 years and commercially available the last 3 years or so.

 The E-Eye does not directly affect the Meibomian glands.
 Its action is INDIRECT by stimulating nerve conduction which then activates the glands for secretion and contraction.
-The treatment effects is cumulative and lasts
+The treatment effects are cumulative and lasts:

 IPL therapy is particularly applicable to patients who are suffering from evaporative dry eyes or showing signs of it developing.
 The initial evaluation will establish the suitability of a patient for therapy